Zwartfreak/We-provide-suitable-locations/Explaining Data.md

     **Categories of restaurants which are common.**

 I will use the API once as it will provide me with all the location of restaurants in Mumbai.

+## What data can be extracted

+   Latitude of each restaurant
+   Longitude of each restaurant
+   Address of each restaurant
+   City in which they are located
+   Distance
+   Name of the restaurant
+   Category of the restaurant. ex: Indian, Chinese